pantheon-systems/documentation/source/content/wordpress-launch-check.md

 - categories, tags, and system-wide settings
 - tables

 Launch Check displays database stats, the number of rows in a given table, which tables are using InnoDB storage engine (suggests a query to run if not), transients, and expired transients.
-[Transients](https://developer.wordpress.org/apis/handbook/transients/) are cached data temporarily stored in the `wp-options` table (see the section below for more details about the `wp-options` table, including troubleshooting tips).
+[Transients](https://developer.wordpress.org/apis/handbook/transients/) are cached data temporarily stored in the `wp_options` table.

-#### `wp-options` Table

- The `wp-options` table stores several types of data for your site, including:
+ The `wp_options` table stores several types of data for your site, including:

     - settings for your plugins, widgets, and themes
     - temporarily cached data